HolstCh/WordPal/README.md

 # WordPal

-WordPal is a conversational application leveraging the capabilities of the Model Meta Llama 3 for advanced messaging and conversation handling.
+WordPal is a conversational application that uses Meta Llama 3 for AI responses through an API.
 The project is built using ASP.NET Core for the backend, Entity Framework Core for database management, and React for the frontend.
+This project is currently in progress.

 ## Project Description

 WordPal utilizes modern web technologies to provide a robust platform for managing user conversations.
 Key features include:

-- **User Management**: Registration, authentication, and profile management.
+- **User Management**: Registration and profile management.
-- **Conversations**: Support for initiating and maintaining user conversations.
+- **Conversations**: Chat history, pinned messages, and message search.
-- **Messages**: Efficient message handling and storage.
 - **Model Meta Llama 3**: Integration with the Model Meta Llama 3 for enhanced conversational AI capabilities.

 ## Dependencies